Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 &nbsp; &nbsp; &nbsp; &nbsp; 5.
 Based on your current ability, questions will be recommended in a way to ensure you improve.

 &nbsp; &nbsp; &nbsp; &nbsp; 6.
+The quizzes on your dashboard excludes any quizzes assigned by your educators.

+&nbsp; &nbsp; &nbsp; &nbsp; 7.
+Those assigned by your educators can be accessed only within the respective classes.

+&nbsp; &nbsp; &nbsp; &nbsp; 8.
+Quizzes assigned by your educators will not make use of the  algorithm.

+&nbsp; &nbsp; &nbsp; &nbsp; 9.
 At the end, you will get a feedback, displaying the questions you get right and wrong.

-&nbsp; &nbsp; &nbsp; &nbsp; 7.
+&nbsp; &nbsp; &nbsp; &nbsp; 10.
 The correct answers will not be displayed so that you can re-attempt the quiz.

-&nbsp; &nbsp; &nbsp; &nbsp; 8.
+&nbsp; &nbsp; &nbsp; &nbsp; 11.
 You can access your progress report through your dashboard, or as detailed [here](#id).

 ### <a name="customize"> &nbsp; &nbsp; 3.5.
 Profile Customization</a><br>
 #### <a name="profile"> &nbsp; &nbsp; &nbsp; &nbsp; 3.5.1.
 Profile Settings</a><br>